adan-khan-au13/experiment/file.md

-# Snakes And Ladder Application
+# Snake And Ladder Application
 A python based application which works on CLI to function like the coventional snake and ladder game.

 ## Contents